GuhaAG/bourbonandcoding-the-blog/source/_posts/docker-react-app-ec2.md

 docker push <dockerhub-username-here>/bourbonandcoding:v1
 ```

 Now the image is pushed to a public repository accessible to everyone.
-We are going to be pulling it to our ec2 instance next.
+We are going to be pulling it on our ec2 instance next.

 >If you don't want to share your image with the world, you can also use private repositories.
 You get 1 private repository free with your dockerhub account and can pay for more.